jnozzi/cocoadev.com/markdown/LocalizationTips.md

 ----

-You can use General/NSUserDefaults:
+You can use NSUserDefaults:

-General/[[NSUserDefaults standardUserDefaults] objectForKey:General/AppleLanguages];
+[[NSUserDefaults standardUserDefaults] objectForKey:AppleLanguages];

-You could also look at the Apple documentation on localization and a few other places), especially General/NSLocalizedStringFromTable(key, filename, comment).
+You could also look at the Apple documentation on localization and a few other places), especially NSLocalizedStringFromTable(key, filename, comment).

 ----

-I have a relatively popular piece of software called General/AcidSearch.
+I have a relatively popular piece of software called AcidSearch.
 I have done my best to keep the software localizable.
 There's a .strings file with every single localizable string.
 When I change it in every release, I am forced to choose between (apparently) two difficult methods of solving the problem:

 *I can modify every existing localized nib file and send these new nibs to the localizers.
 Mistakes are made and propagated.
 *I can have the localizer contractor localize the nib from scratch with each new version but they may refuse.